 Your Processes and Controls

-All of the policies and procedures that control any data your organisation processes should have been considered using the principle of Data Protection by Design.
+All of the policies and procedures that control any data your organisation should be easy to understand.
+They should have been created using the principle of Data Protection by Design.
 This basically translates to:

 - Do the right things.